Faith: Does It Look Like This?

 Keep climbing.
 I’ve got this!

 For Peter, it was the moment he got out of the boat and walked on the water.
-For Abraham, it was the Life Lessons Faithmoment he left his homeland for the land God promised to show him.
+Abraham’s moment came when he left his homeland for the land God promised to show him.
 For Gideon, it was when God reduced Gideon’s army to 300 men so there would be no doubt the battle was the Lord’s.
 In each case, there was certainty about God’s instructions.
 And in each case God was faithful!

 O yeah!
 There’s one more thing.
 God’s hand was there for the events above.
 But nobody could see it!
-That’s the problem with the picture.
 God’s hand is real, but not seen by us.
-Figuratively, you may be looking into ‘space’ where a step is supposed to be.
-Trust the One Who promises to do more than you can ask or imagine!
+That hand supports us as well as guides us.
+Figuratively, you may be looking into space where a step is supposed to be, or you may have come to a closed door.
+In either case, we must rely on God to make a way.
+We must trust the One Who promises to do more than you can ask or imagine!

 Soli Deo Gloria!